-For many, the end of the year is a celebratory time filled with friends, family, and food.
-(So much food!)
+For many, the year-end holidays are a celebratory time filled with friends, family, and food.
 But behind all of the merrymaking—or perhaps because of it—the holidays also can take a toll on your health.

 Fortunately for most of us, the season won’t be so dire.
 Still, it’s not without risk.
-In this article, I want to focus on three common issues: overeating and holiday weight gain, binge drinking, and holiday stress.
+In this article, I want to focus on how you can manage three common holiday health risks: overeating / holiday weight gain, binge drinking, and holiday stress.

 Eating to Avoid Holiday Weight Gain

 First, some good news.
 The notion that holiday weight gain averages anywhere from 7 to 10 pounds is wildly overstated.
 You may feel 10 pounds heavier after a few days of bingeing on sugar-filled candy and baked goods, but research shows that actual weight gains tend to be much more modest—about a pound per person.

 Of course, this doesn’t mean you can’t gain more than a pound.
 You certainly can—especially if you don’t have a strategy for managing temptation.
 Here are two ways you can avoid holiday weight gain:

 Holiday events have a way of turning normal schedules upside down, which can lead to skipping meals, unhealthy snacking, and bingeing.
 Maintaining as regular a meal schedule as possible will help minimize these behaviors.